MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 *   **Using the Windows registry \(Windows only\)**

 Microsoft Edge supports installing an Extension hosted at an `update_URL`.
-On Windows, the `update_URL` must point to the Microsoft Edge Addons catalog \(Microsoft Edge Addons\) where the Extension must be hosted.
+On Windows, the `update_URL` must point to the Microsoft Edge Add-ons catalog \(Microsoft Edge Add-ons\) where the Extension must be hosted.

 > [!NOTE]
 > External installation of Extension via a preferences json file for macOS <!--and Linux--> are not supported yet.
 This feature support will soon be available.

 ## Using the Windows registry

-First, publish the Extension in the Microsoft Edge Addons, or package a .crx file and make sure that it installs successfully.
+First, publish the Extension in the Microsoft Edge Add-ons, or package a .crx file and make sure that it installs successfully.

 The steps to install Extension via registry in windows are: